cortside/coeus/NOTES.md

 TODO:

+* dotnet new options for picking features in api template
 * read slave aware dbcontext
 * extension methods in cortside.health for services setup
 * extension methods in cortisde.domainevent for services setup